 As much as I don’t generally like this episode, I think Marina’s performance here–showing more fire than anything since Haven–may have set the stage for truly excellent Troi episodes down the line, such as Power Play and Face of the Enemy.
 Then again there could be no link at all.
 I rate this episode 2 out of 5 stars.

 Behind the Scenes/Trivia: Evidently the idea for an episode where Deanna loses her empathic powers had been pitched every season, so they finally did it.
 This is the very first episode that references the Breen, for those that are Breen fans.
+If you are you’ll have to until the DS9 episode Indiscretion before we meet them.
 Rick Berman really pushed for this show, Michael Piller didn’t think it was that great.
 Shows you the difference between a producer and a writer.
 In previous episodes the background color of Troi’s office was pink, whereas here it’s blue, which is much better.
-Also, cosmic strings are hypothesized to actually exist.
+Cosmic strings are hypothesized to actually exist.
+They’re still stupid.
 Hilary Bader, who came up with the story, was a freelance writer at the time.
 She wrote two other episodes (Hero Worship and Dark Page).
 She’d go on to write a few DS9 scripts and one script for Voyager.
 Turns out she was better writing for cartoons as she was nominated 7 times for Daytime Emmy’s, winning twice, while writing for Batman Beyond and The New Batman/Superman Adventures.